njsdias/Pytest/Pytest_Book/ch2/README.md

 case, we’re checking the package version.
 We included reasons in both skip and skipif.
 It’s not required in skip, but it is required in skipif.
 I like to include a reason for every skip, skipif, or xfail.

+The x is for XFAIL, which means “expected to fail.”
+The capital X is for XPASS or “expected to fail but passed.”

+    pytest -v test_unique_id_4.py

+You can configure pytest to report the tests that pass but were marked with xfail to be reported as FAIL.
+This is done in a **pytest.ini** file:

+    [pytest]
+    xfail_strict=true

+## Running a subset of tests

+- All inside of a folder

+      pytest -v tests/func --tb=no

+- All inside a file.py

+      pytest tests/func/test_add.py

+- A specific test inside a file

+      pytest -v tests/func/test_add.py::test_add_returns_valid_id

+- A single test class.
+In this case we defined a class named TestUpdate

+      pytest -v tests/func/test_api_exceptions.py::TestUpdate

+- A Single Test Method of a Test Class.
+In this case we are running the test test_bad_id that is inside of TestUpdate class

+      pytest -v tests/func/test_api_exceptions.py::TestUpdate::test_bad_id

+- A Set of Tests Based on Test Name: using the option -k enables you to pass in an expression to run tests that have certain names specified by the expression as a substring of the test name.
+You can use and, or, and not in your expression to create complex expressions.
+For example, we can run all of the functions that have _raises in their name:

+    pytest -v -k _raises

+  - We can use and and not to get rid of the test_delete_raises() from the session:

+        pytest -v -k "_raises and not delete"